ibm-cloud-docs/vpc/storage_overview.md

 You can copy snapshot to another region and use it to provision new volumes in that region, as a BCDR measure or geographic expansion.

-[New]{: tag-new} You can also share a snapshot with another account and allow the other account to create volumes with the snapshot.
+You can also share a snapshot with another account and allow the other account to create volumes with the snapshot.
 To do so, set up cross-account authorization in {{site.data.keyword.iamshort}}, and share the CRN of the snapshot with the other account.
 The other account's authorized storage administrator can use the CRN to create a volume in the console, from the CLI, with the API, or Terraform.

 Snapshots are independent of the source block storage volumes.
 You can delete the original volume and the snapshot persists.
 However, you cannot delete a snapshot that is being used to hydrate a newly restored storage volume.